Intra ID service principals: Audit expiring secrets and certificates

 Solution design

-Step 1 – Automation account trigger
+Step 1 – Triggering the automation account

-The Automation Account will be triggered by the method you choose—either a timer or a manual trigger.
-Once triggered, it will execute a PowerShell script that uses the managed identity to gain access to both the Key Vault and the Storage Account.
-The script will retrieve the secret for the Service Principal with Entra ID access from the Key Vault.
+The automation account will be triggered by the method you choose – either a timer or a manual trigger.
+Once triggered, it will execute a PowerShell script that uses the managed identity to gain access to both the key vault and the storage account.
+The script will retrieve the secret for the service principal with Entra ID access from the key vault.

-Step 2 – Collect data and sort it
+Step 2 – Collecting and sorting data

-Once the secret is obtained, the script will connect to the MS Graph module using the Service Principal.
-It will gather a list of all Service Principals, their owners, and whether there are any expiring secrets or certificates associated with them.
+Once the secret is obtained, the script will connect to the MS Graph module using the service principal.
+It will gather a list of all service principals, their owners, and whether there are any expiring secrets or certificates associated with them.

-Based on the boolean settings defined in the variable section, the script will perform one or more of the following actions:
+Based on the Boolean settings defined in the variable section, the script will perform one or more of the following actions:

-The lists created in the previous step will be saved as CSV files in the Storage Account.
-These files will be used in a later stage by the Logic App.
+The lists created in the previous step will be saved as CSV files in the storage account.
+These files will be used in a later stage by the logic app.

-Step 4 – Trigger the logic app
+Step 4 – Triggering the logic app

 Step 5 – Sending the notification